oconnormi/ddf-ha-examples/haproxy-failover/README.md

 > each packet sent to be routed individually according to the loadbalancing method specified.
 For example, if round robin is used, every packet sent
 > will be sent back and forth to each backend server.
 Since it uses a TCP connection, it should work, but would be very slow as each packet sent to
 > the wrong server will have to be retransmitted.

+# Client-Server Stickiness

+The file `nodes/haproxy/haproxy-sticky.cfg` contains an example setup using SSL Session ID stick-table.
+Rename this file to `haproxy.cfg` and rename the default `haproxy.cfg` file to use this load-balanced setup instead of the default failover-only setup.